First, let’s define a few words:

 Preventing hyperglycemia

+Be aware of all the factors that can influence your blood sugar levels (there are 42 of them!).
 In most cases, hyperglycemia can be avoided by taking the following precautions:

-- Measure your blood glucose (sugar) levels regularly.
+- Measure your blood glucose (sugar) levels regularly

 Treatment

-- take your blood glucose (sugar) readings frequently
+- test blood glucose more frequently

 - drink water regularly to prevent dehydration